bejayoharen/SJWidgets/README.md

 An earlier version of SJWidgets was used in Indaba Music's Mantis: http://www.indabamusic.com/labs The current version will be used in the upcoming version of http://www.xonami.com

+#Contributors#

+Bjorn Roche and Howard Shih are the primary contributors to this project.

 #License#